 As of 1st January 2018, Basic DBS Checks for any organisation whose candidates are living or working, or have previously lived or worked in England and Wales should be processed through the Disclosure and Barring service (the DBS).

 Companies or Organisations must use a Registered Body (like Aaron's Department), and have permission to apply for a check from the candidate.
 Only a Registered body can apply for DBS Checks for organisations.
+Check our DBS check guidance for employers.

 Individuals wanting to apply for a DBS Check for themselves should do so directly via the DBS website.